INDIANA STATE BASEBALL FINALS

 1996 In the first game played by a minor league affiliate of Tampa Bay’s new expansion team, the GCL Devil Rays lose to the GCL Yankees 10-1.
 A record crowd of 7,582 is in attendance at Al Lang Stadium to see 18 year-old right-hander Pablo Ortega throw the first pitch in franchise history.

-1999 Ted ‘Double Duty’ Radcliffe becomes the oldest player to ever appear in a professional baseball game.
-At the of age 96 in a Northern League game, the former Negro League takes the mound for the Schaumburg Flyers and throws one pitch to Fargo-Moorhead DH Matt Faulken, before leaving the game to a standing ovation at Alexian Field.
+1999 Ted ‘Double Duty’ Radcliffe becomes the oldest player to appear in a professional baseball game.
+At the age of 96 in a Northern League game, the former Negro League takes the mound for the Schaumburg Flyers and throws one pitch to Fargo-Moorhead DH Matt Faulken before leaving the game to a standing ovation at Alexian Field.

 2001 At Jacobs Field, Ellis Burks hits three solo home runs, beginning with one in the sixth, followed by an eighth-inning round-tripper, and then delivers once more in the bottom of the twelfth.
-The Indians DH’s home run heroics prove not to be enough when Minnesota beats the Tribe, 10-9, in 12 innings.
+Unfortunately, the Indians DH’s home run heroics prove not enough when Minnesota beats the Tribe, 10-9, in 12 innings.

 2008 The Braves set a major league mark when they drop their record 22nd straight one-run decision on the road when Texas rallies for a 5-4 victory at the Rangers Ballpark in Arlington.
 The Royals established the previous record of 21 during a stretch spanning over the 2000-01 seasons.

-2008 In his first minor league appearance, 22 year-old Staten Island Yankee ambidextrous hurler Pat Venditte Jr., facing the Brooklyn Cyclones at KeySpan Park in Coney Island, pitches a scoreless ninth inning that includes striking out a very frustrated Ralph Henriquez to end the game.
-Delaying the game to adjust his shin guard each time he changes batter boxes, the switch-hitter is told by the umpiring crew to first select from which side of the plate he intended to hit, and that the pitcher would then be allowed to declare with which arm he would pitch.
+2008 At KeySpan Park, 22-year-old Staten Island Yankee ambidextrous hurler Pat Venditte Jr. pitches a scoreless ninth inning in his first minor league appearance, including striking out a very frustrated Ralph Henriquez to end the game.
+Delaying the game to adjust his shin guard each time he changes batter boxes, the Brooklyn Cyclones switch-hitter is told by the umpiring crew first to select from which side of the plate he intended to hit, and then the pitcher declaring which arm he would use to pitch.

-2008 John McLaren is fired as the manager by the Mariners after getting off to a 25-47 start in a season which began with playoff potential.
+2008 The Mariners fire manager John McLaren after the team gets off to a 25-47 start in a season, which began with playoff potential.
 Jim Riggleman, the team’s bench coach, becomes the club’s fifth manager in the past six seasons.

-2010 The Pirates fire one of the mascots who participate in the in-game pierogi race, due to the criticism of the team’s upper management posted on his Facebook page.
-The 24 year-old, who will be reinstated by Pittsburgh, is offered a position by the Washington Wild Things of the Frontier League, an independent baseball organization, to become one of its racing hot dogs.
+2010 The Pirates fire a mascot who participates in the in-game pierogi race due to the criticism of the team’s upper management posted on his Facebook page.
+The 24-year-old, who Pittsburgh will reinstate, is offered a position by the Washington Wild Things of the Frontier League, an independent baseball organization, to become one of its racing hot dogs.

 2011 After less than one season in the dugout, Edwin Rodriguez unexpectedly resigns as the manager of the struggling last-place Marlins, who have dropped 17 of 18 contests this month.
 During his brief tenure with Florida, the first Puerto Rican-born manager in major league history compiled a 78-86 record with the team.